 Default supplier safety margin: Used as the safety margin within the Calculate Minimum Stock Levels calculation, would be overridden by same setting on a supplier account where populated.

 Default supplier lead time in working days: Used as the lead time within the Calculate Minimum Stock Levels calculation, would be overridden by supplier lead time if populated against relevant stock item.

 Default number of working days in a month: Used within the Calculate Minimum Stock Levels calculation.

 Default round forecast min stock quantity up to: Select how many decimal places you would like the minimum stock level calculation to be rounded to.
 This value would be overridden by the same options specified against a stock code.

 Copy line description from Distribution sales order entry screens to: This enables the Stock Item description text to be edited during the order entry process, then either copied to the Sales order line description as an amendment, or written to the picking list comments e.g. ‘Pick 24 banana’s’ that would then be weighed and charged by the Kg on the sales order.

-Past SOP order line range in months (Historical): Determines how many months the sales history will be analyzed to return the recent items purchased.
+Past SOP order line range in months (Historical): Determines how many months the sales history will be analysed to return the recent items purchased.

-Past SOP order line range in months (Copy Lines): Determines how many months the sales history will be analyzed to return the lines that can be copied.
+Past SOP order line range in months (Copy Lines): Determines how many months the sales history will be analysed to return the lines that can be copied.

 Number of results returned in Copy Lines: The maximum number of rows to display in the Copy Order Lines screen.